Sport in Kenya: National sports organization

 The Ministry of Sports, Culture and the Arts represents the highest organ in structural organization of sports in Kenya.
 The minister for sports implements policies on sports development, and debates sports bills in parliament.
 The commissioner of sports, within the Ministry of Sports acts as the government advisor on sports matters, drawing and evaluating policies, and maintaining standards within the Sport Department.
 Every district has a representation of government by Government Sports Officers.

 The Kenya National Sports Council is formed by elected members from all sports in Kenya to ensure equity in development, promotion, and representation of all sports at all major competitions, national and international among other duties.
 The National Olympic Committee of Kenya (NOCK) prepares Kenyan athletes for the Olympics and works with other sports bodies in developing and promoting sports in the country.

 Collegiate sports organization

-Kenya Universities Sports Association is the governing body for Colleges and Universities Sports in Kenya.
+Kenya University Sports Federation (KUSF) is the governing body for Colleges and Universities Sports in Kenya.